-I’ve shared how you can cook a baked potato crazy fast, and today I’m showing you why.
+I’ve shared how you can make baked potatoes crazy fast, and today I’m showing you why.

 Allow me to introduce the amazing, incredible, always a hit and not made nearly often enough, good enough as a side dish and NOT just an appetizer: potato skins.